Nontheatrical Student Essay Award

 • Submissions will be evaluated by the governing body of the Nontheatrical Film and Media SIG and editors from The Moving Image.

 The Moving Image is the journal of the Association of Moving Image Archivists (AMIA).
 It explores topics relevant to both the media archivist and the media scholar.
 The Moving Image deals with crucial issues surrounding the preservation, archiving, and restoration of film, video, and digital moving images.
 It features detailed profiles of moving image collections; interpretive and historical essays about archival materials; articles on archival description, appraisal, and access; behind-the-scenes looks at the techniques used to preserve, restore, and digitize moving images; and theoretical articles on the future of the field.
-More here
+More here.

 The Nontheatrical Film & Media Scholarly Interest Group (SIG) of the Society of Cinema and Media Studies (SCMS) provides a setting for scholars working in this area to collaborate, share research tips, and debate methodological issues.
 Moreover, this SIG acts as another connection between the academic and archival worlds, and between other SIGs and committees within SCMS, such as the Media Archives Committee.
 The mission of the Nontheatrical Film & Media Scholarly Interest Group is to facilitate discussion, consolidation, outreach, and inclusion.
 More here.